BioEvo/STAR-Fusion-WIKI/Home.md

 ## Further Inspection, Visualization, and Validation?

 We have a companion tool called FusionInspector <https://github.com/FusionInspector/FusionInspector/wiki> that provides a more in-depth view of the evidence supporting the predicted fusions.
 FusionInspector can also run [Trinity](http://trinityrnaseq.github.io) to de novo reconstruct your predicted fusion transcripts based on the identified fusion-supporting RNA-Seq reads.

+As of STAR-Fusion v1.1.0, FusionInspector is integrated into STAR-Fusion as a submodule.

+FusionInspector can be run in either 'inspect' or 'validate' mode when executed downstream from STAR-Fusion:

+*  '--FusionInspector inspect': only the reads identified by STAR-Fusion as evidence supporting the fusion prediction are aligned directly to a target set of fusion-gene contigs for exploration using IGV.

+*  '--FusionInspector validate': involves a more rigorous process of reevaluating the entire set of input reads, aligning the reads to a combination of the reference genome and a set of fusion-gene contigs based on the STAR-Fusion predictions.
+Reads mapping better to the fusion-gene contigs than the reference genome are identified and reported, fusions are re-scored/quantified, and fusion transcript allelic fractions are computed.

 ## Want to use Docker?